wanymeli/portal-project/README.md

 Hello..
-This is wany's repo
+This is wany's repository